pdjonov/vec3.net/Content/posts/2025-09-01-rendering-an-infinite-grid.md

 ### Finding the quad's corners

 First, I need to compute the coordinates of the corners of my quad.
-I begin by turning our vertex ID into a coordinate on a 1x1 unit square extending from $(0, 0)$ to $(1, 1)$.
+I begin by turning the vertex ID (which ranges from 0 to 3) into a coordinate on a 1x1 unit square extending from $(0, 0)$ to $(1, 1)$.

 ```slang
 var bit0 = vertexId & 0x1;